JS-RML/ddh_hardware/README.md

 ## Install `pyddh`

 `pyddh` *Rename to ddh-software* is our driver software that provides a user interface to the gripper hardware.
-Install it according to the [instructions](https://github.com/HKUST-RML/pyddh).
+To install, visit [here](https://github.com/HKUST-RML/pyddh).